Biggest post-draft concerns for every NFL team

 Do everything exactly the same.

 The Patriots have been hyperactive since winning their fifth Super Bowl.
 They traded draft picks for Brandin Cooks, Kony Ealy, Dwayne Allen and Mike Gillislee, then were therefore among the least active teams in the draft.
 There aren't many question marks on this roster, and while some Super Bowl champs might fear a hangover, the Patriots have done this so much that it's hard to imagine them struggling with it.
-Bill Belichick seems determined to win as many titles and he and Tom Brady can before they're done.
+Bill Belichick seems determined to win as many titles as he and Tom Brady can before they're done.

 Full draft class | Unanswered question: Any veteran signings on the horizon?